-Sometimes walking away from a relationship that doesn't work can be one of the greatest gifts of self-compassion.
-So, should you go, or should you stay?
+Sometimes walking away from a relationship that doesn't work can be a great gift of self-compassion.
+So, should you stay, or should you go?

 Separating children from their families without cause will have catastrophic psychological effects on children and on society.